-If the Accused Student(s) indicates that they are "Responsible" for violating the Code, the case will be sent to the Director of Judicial Affairs for a determination regarding appropriate sanction(s) to be imposed.
-Once the Director of Judicial Affairs has determined the appropriate sanctions for the Accused Student(s), both the Complainant(s) and the Accused Student(s) will be notified of the sanction(s), in writing.
-The Accused Student(s) may appeal the sanction(s) handed down by the Director of Judicial Affairs by submitting a written notice of appeal to the Dean of Student Services.
+If the Accused Student(s) indicates that they are "Responsible" for violating the Code, the case will be sent to the Director of Student Conduct & Community Standards for a determination regarding appropriate sanction(s) to be imposed.
+If the case may result in possible suspension, withdrawal, or expulsion, an administrative hearing will be convened.
+Once the Director of Student Conduct & Community Standards has determined the appropriate sanctions for the Accused Student(s), both the Complainant(s) and the Accused Student(s) will be notified of the sanction(s), in writing.
+The Accused Student(s) may appeal the sanction(s) handed down by the Director of Student Conduct & Community Standards by submitting a written notice of appeal to the AVP & DOS.
 The appeals process is outlined in Section IV, Paragraph 3 below.